11551 Forest Central Drive, Suite 300 - Dallas, TX 75243

 At Miller Weisbrod Olesky, a team of committed lawyers, nurses and paralegals uses our detailed medical negligence case review process to assess your child’s potential birth injury case.
 We start by learning more about you and your child and the status of meeting/missing developmental milestones.
 Then we gather medical records to determine what happened before, during pregnancy.
 We call in documented and proven medical experts who review your records and let us know if they think medical errors could have caused your child’s injuries.

 If we feel medical negligence caused or contributed to wrongful birth in your case, we meet with you to discuss how you can receive compensation from the medical professionals who made the errors.
-Our birth injury attorneys have recovered millions of dollars in settlements for families of children that have suffered a birth injury.
+Our HIE injury attorneys have recovered millions of dollars in settlements for families of children that have suffered a birth injury.

 At no point in our legal intake process will we ask you to pay anything.
 The medical review of your case and the consultation are free.
 We only receive payment when you do no matter how long or tough your case is.